apache/cordova-coho/docs/platforms-release-process.md

 ### Prepare Blog Post

- * Gather highlights from RELEASENOTES.md into a Release Announcement blog post
+ * Gather highlights from `RELEASENOTES.md` into a Release Announcement blog post
- * Instructions on publishing a blog post are on the [cordova-docs repo](https://github.com/apache/cordova-docs#writing-a-blog-post)
+ * Instructions on publishing a blog post are on the [`cordova-docs` repo](https://github.com/apache/cordova-docs#writing-a-blog-post)
- * Get blog post proofread by submitting a PR to cordova-docs and asking someone on dev list to +1 it.
+ * Get blog post proofread by submitting a PR to `cordova-docs` and asking someone on dev list to +1 it.

-## Voting and real Release
+## Voting and Release

 ### Start VOTE Thread